Cyndie1416/RetailPOS/SETUP.md

 - **Q: How do I track utang?** A: Go to Customers tab → Add Customer → Add Utang
 - **Q: How do I print receipts?** A: Add items to cart → Receipt button
 - **Q: How do I backup data?** A: Go to Settings tab → Export Data
+- **Q: How do I deploy to server?** A: Upload files to web hosting, ensure data/ folder is writable

 ### **Features Included:**
 - ✅ Sales management